dongliang3571/C-Notes/README.md

     }
 };

-// If input contains duplicates
+// If input contains duplicates, for example [1, 2, 3, 1, 1] and output is required no duplicates

 class Solution {
 public: